Refused Entry To Canada

 - you have a serious financial problem,

 - you lied in your application or in an interview,

 - you do not meet the conditions in Canada’s immigration law, or

 - one of your family members is not allowed into Canada.

-There are many reasons why someone could be considered inadmissible into Canada and therefore not permitted to enter.
-T hose who face this situation may still enter Canada temporarily by first obtaining a Temporary Resident Permit.
+There are many reasons why someone could be considered inadmissible in Canada and, therefore, not permitted to enter.
+Those who face this situation may still enter Canada temporarily by first obtaining a Temporary Resident Permit.
 This Permit overcomes inadmissibility and allows temporary access to Canada.

-A record suspension (formerly a pardon) allows people who were convicted of a criminal offence, but have completed their sentence and demonstrated they are law-abiding citizens for a prescribed number of years, to have their criminal record kept separate and apart from other criminal records.
-Therefore, if you have received a pardon for a previous offense, you are not considered inadmissible to Canada as a result of that offense.
+A record suspension (formerly a pardon) allows people who were convicted of a criminal offence but have completed their sentence and demonstrated they are law-abiding citizens for a prescribed number of years to have their criminal record kept separate and apart from other criminal records.
+Therefore, if you have received a pardon for a previous offence, you are not considered inadmissible to Canada as a result of that offence.

 If you have been the subject of a removal order from Canada, you will not be able to enter Canada for a period of time without first obtaining prior authorization.
 This is aptly named an Authorization to Return to Canada (ARC).
 You will need this to return to Canada prior to the necessary amount of time passing since and depending on your removal.